Medical education in India

 The standard entry-to-practice degree in modern evidence-based medicine in India is the Bachelor of Medicine and Bachelor of Surgery (MBBS).
-Alternative systems of Medicine in India are Ayurveda (BAMS), Unani (BUMS), Siddha(BSMS), Homeopathy (BHMS).
+Alternative systems of Medicine in India are Ayurveda (BAMS), Unani (BUMS), Siddha (BSMS) and Homeopathy (BHMS).

 M.B.B.S.
 (Bachelor of Medicine and Bachelor of Surgery) a credential earned upon completion of a five-and-a-half-year undergraduate program.
 The curriculum is divided into one year of preclinical studies in general science subjects and three and a half years of paraclinical and clinical studies, followed by a one-year clinical internship.
 Before beginning the internship, students are required to pass several examinations, the final one of which is conducted in two parts.
-Postgraduate education in medical specialties typically takes 3 additional years of study after the MBBS and concludes with the award of a Master of Surgery or Doctor of Medicine(MD).
+Postgraduate education in medical specialties typically takes 3 additional years of study after the MBBS and concludes with the award of a Master of Surgery or Doctor of Medicine (MD).
 Postgraduate diplomas in medical specialities may also be awarded upon the completion of two-year training programs.